 Michal McElwain Malur is the Director of External Programs for the Schar School of Policy and Government.
 After joining the Schar School of Policy and Government in 1995, she has served in several leadership roles, including running the Center for Regional Analysis Survey Research Center and serving as Director of Marketing and Public Relations for the Mason Enterprise Center.
-Currently, Michal directs yearly international trade and management short courses for the Master of Public Policy programs in China, India, Mexico, South Africa, Southeast Asia and to Oxford University, England.
+Currently, Michal is charged with organizing and leading Schar’s public policy, international trade, public administration and management study abroad classes.

 Michal received her master’s degree in Regional Economic Development and her BA in International Studies from George Mason University.